 Pups love their snacks, and as much as we tell them certain foods are off limits, that’s not always going to discourage them from trying to get a taste.

-Grapes fall into that category, as do raisins, currants, and sultanas.
-These are ingredients that should never be offered, whether raw, cooked, dried or baked.
-Watch out for fruit cakes, muesli and similar foods which will often contain some form of dried grape, and, of course, that wine.
-If some happens to spill at your next dinner party, make sure your vino-loving pup doesn’t try to help out and lick it up for you.
+Grapes fall into that category, as do raisins, currants (smaller dried grapes), and sultanas (dried white grapes).
+These are ingredients that should never be offered, whether raw, cooked, dried, or baked.
+Watch out for fruit cakes, trail mixes, granola bars, and similar foods which will often contain some form of dried grape.
+Wine is also dangerous and care should be taken to avoid an accidental sip from your glass or even some spilled on the floor.

 Ultimately, why even take the chance?
 Assume that grapes are off limits for all dogs, in all circumstances.
 It’s much safer that way and a lot better than the alternative.

 There is no exact quantity that results in toxicity to dogs, but generally, the larger the quantity, the more likelihood of toxicity.
 Considering that dogs react differently to grape toxicity, no amount of grapes/raisins/currants can be considered “safe”.

 A dog’s weight can factor in, but is not necessarily a determinant.
 When deciding if you need to seek emergency intervention and you know exactly how many grapes have been ingested, you can calculate that anything more than 1 grape (not raisin) per 10 pounds of body weight should be treated as an emergency.

 Any amount of grapes can end up being toxic to a dog, and the toxicity can lead to sudden kidney failure or even death.
 While this is not the case for all dogs, it’s impossible to know which dogs will be most affected, so there’s no reason, even in small quantities, that it should be used as a treat.
 Grapes should be considered off limits for all dogs no matter their size or if they have had them before and haven’t had any issues.